dmbarbour/glas/docs/GlasApps.md

 Analogous to `sys.refl.http` a runtime might also define `sys.refl.gui` to provide generic GUI access to logs, profiles, and debug tools.

 Anyhow, before developing GUI we should implement the transaction loop optimizations and incremental computing it depends upon.

+## Background Eval

+For heuristically 'safe' operations, such as reading a file or HTTP GET, or manually triggering background processing, it is convenient to have an escape hatch from the transaction system.
+Background eval can serve this role, relaxing isolation.

+* `sys.refl.bgeval(MethodName, Args) with Localization` - evaluate `MethodName(Args)` in a background transaction, with implicit localization of MethodName.
+This background transaction logically runs prior to the current transaction, and inherits prior reads in the current transaction for purpose of read-write conflict analysis.
+Thus, in case of interruption, both the background operation and its caller will abort.
+Args are restricted to plain old data, and the return value cannot be ephemeral.

+One transaction scheduling triggering another in the future is a bad idea because it's a form of inaccessible state, but going backwards in time with a shared interrupt avoids this problem.
+There is significant risk of *thrashing* if the background operation is unstable, i.e. if it writes data previously read by the caller and doesn't swiftly reach a fixpoint, but this is easy for developers to detect and debug.

+## Foreign Function Interface

+A foreign function interface (FFI) is convenient for integration with existing systems.
+Of greatest interest is a C language FFI.
+But FFI isn't trivial due to differences in data models, error handling, memory management, type safety, concurrency, and so on.
+For example, most C functions are not safe for use within a transaction, and some must be called from consistent threads.

+A viable API:

+* `sys.ffi(StaticArg, DynamicArgs)` - call a foreign function specified in the configuration by StaticArg.
+The StaticArg may in general represent a custom function or script involving multiple FFI calls.

+This avoids cluttering application code with FFI semantics.
+The configuration is free to pass the StaticArg onwards to the runtime unmodified, but has an opportunity to rewrite it in an application specific way or adapt between runtimes with different feature sets.
+The runtime must understand from the rewritten StaticArg what to run *and* where.
+In most cases, we'll schedule the operation on a named FFI thread between transactions on a specific mirror.

+It is feasible to construct or distribute required, mirror specific ".so" or ".dll" files through the configuration, instead of relying on pre-installed libraries on each mirror.
+In some cases, we could also compile StaticArg operations directly into the runtime.

+*Note:* Where FFI serves a performance role, the StaticArg might indicate a non-deterministic choice of mirrors, providing opportunity for load balancing and partitioning tolerance.
+Naturally, this use case must carefully avoid mirror-specific pointers and resource references in arguments or results.
+Also, glas systems should ultimately favor *Acceleration* in performance roles, though FFI is a convenient stopgap.

 ## Non-Deterministic Choice for Concurrency and Search